jphong1111/awesome-ios-developer/README.md

 For More Info, visit [here](https://www.raywenderlich.com/19998365-understanding-and-managing-xcode-space)

+## Roadmap for iOS Developer

+check this out [here](https://github.com/BohdanOrlov/iOS-Developer-Roadmap)

+## Use VIM in Xcode

+Check [this](https://www.twilio.com/blog/2017/06/adding-vim-keybindings-to-xcode-with-xvim.html) site for more info!

 ## Write README.md

 [This](https://medium.com/@saumya.ranjan/how-to-write-a-readme-md-file-markdown-file-20cb7cbcd6f) will help you to write a README.md file more dynamically 👍

-## Roadmap for iOS Developer

-check this out [here](https://github.com/BohdanOrlov/iOS-Developer-Roadmap)

 ## ❤ Supporters